skylinemac/skylinemac.github.io/index.md

   - No penalty per incorrect answer

   - At least 4 questions will be given per grade level; ties will be broken by a 5th question
+- **Note**:

-- **Note**: College bowl prizes will be given separately from individual prizes; college bowl scores do not affect individul scores accumulated from previous rounds
+  - College bowl prizes will be given separately from individual prizes
+  - College bowl scores do not affect individul scores accumulated from previous rounds

 # Contact